18F/handbook/_pages/policies/employee-resources-policies/hiring.md

 For detailed information specific to initiating an internal or external detail, please review the [details page of the handbook](https://handbook.18f.gov/assignee-detail/)

 Since these are hiring actions, they will mirror our [Merit Promotion](https://handbook.18f.gov/promotions/) process.
 This means:
-- There must be a vacant Position Number availale for your team (or PN that will soon become vacant - if this is replacing a current employee in the position being advertised)
+- There must be a vacant Position Number available for your team (or PN that will soon become vacant - if this is replacing a current employee in the position being advertised)
 - It must be prioritized by the Director of your office and the Front Office

 Talent will assist and facilitate in the hiring process but in order to avoid conflicts of interest, the hiring action owner will be primarily responsible for developing job materials and interacting with applicants (employees).